okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-implementation/main/index.md

 Add the following code to your external service to receive and respond to this one-time verification request.

 > **Note:** Also, make sure to have the required default code and packages in your project.
-See [Overview and considerations](/docs/guides/common-hook-set-up-steps/main) for further information.
+See [Common hook set-up steps](/docs/guides/common-hook-set-up-steps/main) for further information.

 <StackSelector snippet="verification" noSelector/>